There are few places in the world that seem to come straight out of the pages of a storybook, like the enchanting lakes of the Dolomites.

 All these magnificent lakes, besides being admired by anyone who loves nature and mountains, share the common characteristic of being perfect for landscape photography, where we find colourful water mirrors surrounded by majestic peaks and nature framing the landscape.
 Here the landscape photographer have the opportunity to create the most scenic shots, whether at sunrise, sunset or night.

-Join me for a fabulous Dolomites photo tour!
+Join us for a fabulous Dolomites photo tour!
 For more information, contact us!